epequeno/pequeno.in/draft-EX236.md

 # Introduction <a name="intro"></a>

 This exam covers the subject of the Red Hat Storage Server product which is the comercially supported solution that Red Hat offers.
 If you want to study for this exam without having to purchase a support licence there is a [solution][1] suggested by the GlusterFS team themselves: use the community version of glusterfs-server.
+Note: as firewall configuration is not an objective for this exam, I am assuming there is no firewall on either client or nodes in the following examples.

 The Gluster team provide a link to the main download site for GlusterFS but since I am using CentOS it will be easier to use the repo with yum.
 It wasn't obvious to me at first but there is a repo available for CentOS 7 buried a few levels deep: